 Ibrahimovic ruled out of Euro 2020 with injury

-Zlatan Ibrahimovic will not take part in the upcoming European Championships due to injury, Sweden's national team has confirmed.
+Zlatan Ibrahimovic has been ruled out of the upcoming European Championship due to injury, Sweden's national team has confirmed.

 The AC Milan striker pulled up with a knee injury in the second half of the Rossoneri's recent 3-0 thumping of Juventus.

-Head coach Stefano Pioli has originally hoped the injury was merely a knock but it now appears the 39-year-old will need a substantial amount of time to recover.
+Head coach Stefano Pioli had originally hoped the injury was merely a knock but it now appears the 39-year-old will need a substantial amount of time to recover.

 Editors' Picks